james-spears/alpha/k8s/k8s.md

 3. Create RDMS pod + RDMS service - The RDMS pod and RDMS service should be the first component of the system diagram created.
     * Navigate to `helpful-bunny-repo` directory on your local machine.
     * We require 1, and only 1 RDMS pod running at all times.
 This *IS NOT* a highly available configuration, and so is only suitable to stage the API, UI, and Worker nodes for production.
-It is imperitive that only a single RDMS pod be running else it will certainly corrupt the database files on the RDMS PV should two RDMS pods attempt to use the same PV.
+It is imperative that only a single RDMS pod be running else it will certainly corrupt the database files on the RDMS PV should two RDMS pods attempt to use the same PV.
 If you wish to run replicated RDMS services then use something like Cloud SQL.
 There is no deployment required for this pod since we *DO NOT* wish for the kubelet to maintain any number of RDMS pods.
 If the RDMS pods do go down they may likely not start, or start with the risk of corrupting the data.
-So, in this failure scenario manual intervention is required to restore this service st least in the staging envorinment configuration.
+So, in this failure scenario manual intervention is required to restore this service st least in the staging environment configuration.
         1. RDMS pod (`./k8s/pods/rdms-pod.yaml`) - Defines the RDMS "pod" (Collection of containers, PVs, etc.)

     * In order to create the RDMS pod, from project directory type: